self-catering holiday cottages

 Clothing and other items

 Pack a selection of clothing suited to the different types of weather conditions that you might encounter.
 If you're travelling in the summer, pack that cardi or jacket just in case the evening is chilly.
 Walkers usually realise that they will need to be properly equipped with stout walking boots and a foldaway waterproof.
-It's a good idea to take a mobile phone with you whether you're walking or driving in isolated places in case the car breaks down otherwise it can be an extremely long walk to the nearest croft.
-If you're spending any length of time on the west coast, do take wellington boots and insect repellant - it can be showery and the midges are a pest in late summer.
+It's a good idea to take a mobile phone with you whether you're walking or driving in isolated places such as the Highlands in case the car breaks down otherwise it can be an extremely long walk to the nearest croft.
+If you're spending any length of time on the west coast, do take wellington boots and insect repellant - it can be showery and the midges are a pest in late summer but you will be safe enough inside your holiday accommodation.
 If you want to avoid both of these problems, visit the east coast.

 Transport

 Some parts of Scotland are sparsely populated, with great distances between towns and villages.
-If you're planning to stay in the countryside you will definitely need a car to get around.
+If you're planning to stay in the countryside and have booked a remote holiday cottage in Scotland, you will definitely need a car to get around.
 Driving in Scotland is a pleasure - once you're away from cities, the traffic is very light and drivers generally courteous.
 Make sure that you have a good road map.
 Getting from one place to another is pleasant; the scenery is wonderful, there aren't any traffic jams unless they're caused by sheep on the road, so you will be able to cover large distances fairly quickly.
 A mobile phone would be useful in case of breakdowns.

 Make a list of things that you would like from your holiday